yangacer/JSON-CC/README.md

 The mbof and its constant version, cmbof, are two macro that abbreviated from json::member_of and json::const_member_of, respectively.
 They add parentheses around original json::member_of and json::const_member_of.
-If you do like macro, you still can
+If you do not like macro, you still can
 do it on your own. i.e.

 ```C++